Baked Feta Dip

 I have a genuine love for Mediterranean cuisine.
 It’s a healthy way to add more healthy fats and vegetables to your plate.
 Plus, the flavors never disappoint, and all the family loves it.

-Last time I shared my whipped feta dip recipe, which is a cold refreshing dip.
+It’s similar to my whipped feta dip recipe, which is a cold refreshing dip.

 How To Make Baked Feta Dip